cardstack/portfolio/README.md

 ## Upgrading Card Dependencies

 Note that currently bad things can happen the `@cardstack/*` dependencies get out of sync between the various cards.
-When upgrading `@cardstack/*` dependencies make sure to use `yarn upgrade --latest --pattern '@cardstack/*'` (or whatever patten is appropriate) in order to upgrade all the @cardstack modules in lock step.
+When upgrading `@cardstack/*` dependencies make sure to use `yarn upgrade-interactive --latest --scope @cardstack` (or whatever patten is appropriate) in order to upgrade all the @cardstack modules in lock step.